Xiphereal/FlowTaskManagement/README.md

 ![Uses cases of a task management application](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Xiphereal/SGjsdfgklj/refs/heads/trunk/Docs/UseCases.puml)

+> [!NOTE]
+> These are a beforehand sketch of the ideal use cases.
+Not all are, nor will be, implemented.

 # Decisions

 - Many of the design choices, naming, not making extensive documentation on APIs (or public members, of any sort), have been taken with the idea that this is "pet project", and that my default and preferred way of working is collaboratively with practices like pair and ensemble programing.
 In this scenario, unless stated otherwise to avoid interruption of flow, discussions occur on the go and decisions are taken withing seconds (as well as code reviews).
 Also, knowledge silos are mostly mitigated in this way.